 - 1. Introduction

-- 2. Creating a Configuration - For Filesystem Based Storage using GUI (Control Center)
+- 2. Create a Configuration For Filesystem Based Storage

-- 3.1 Create Oracle Configuration for Oracle Database using ASM
+- 3 Create a Configuration for a Standby DB using ASM

 In this section, we will cover the creation of a new Dbvisit Standby Multiplatform Configuration, also known as creating a Dbvisit Database Configuration (DDC) file.